lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: Requiring the type is a hack; wasm has a more elegant solution with the unreachable type, we might adopt that.

-Null       ::= (null ClassName)
+Null       ::= (null ClassOrAny)
+ClassOrAny ::= ClassName | anyref

-   Produces a null reference of the appropriate class type.
+   Produces a null reference of the named type.

    TODO: Requiring the type name is a hack; we can remove this once we have a firmer sense of automatic widening / upcasts.